 Direct station grants, or “Community Service Grants” (CSGs), are by far the largest station grants provided by CPB, representing nearly 70 percent of the annual appropriation.
 CSGs are used to augment the capability of public broadcasting stations supported by CPB to expand the quality and scope of their services to their communities.
 By statute, CSGs must be used “for purposes related primarily to the production or acquisition of programming.”

 For many years CPB's television CSG program has developed a variety of provisions that provide special assistance to small and rural stations.
 These include the Local Service Grant, created in recognition of the special needs and challenges of small grantees and the role they play in providing universal access to free local public television.
 Through Local Service Grants, CPB provides additional funding to stations generating less than $2 million in nonfederal financial support.
 Additionally, Distance Service Grants go to grantees operating three or more broadcast transmitters, in recognition of the efficiency of multiple transmitter operations and the additional costs of serving multiple, far-flung communities.

 With regard to public radio stations, since 1998 CPB has provided incentives to encourage stations to extend public radio service to rural areas and to minority listeners, which has resulted in greatly expanded service to those audiences.
-When calculating a station's annual CSG, Rural Multipliers are provided to stations serving less than or equal to 40 persons per square kilometer.
+When calculating a station's annual CSG, a multiplier is applied to a station that serves an area with 40 or fewer persons per square kilometer.
 CPB also has a Rural Support Grant through which rural grantees are eligible for additional financial support.
-Similarly, public radio stations serving primarily minority audiences receive a minority multiplier in their CSG calculation.
-Many of these stations serve rural areas, including a number of Alaska native stations and those on the Navajo and Hopi reservations in the Southwest.
+Similarly, a public radio station that serves a primarily minority audience receives a multiplier in its CSG calculation.
+Many of the stations that serve minority audiences are, at the same time, serving rural areas, including a number of Alaska Native stations and those on the Navajo and Hopi reservations in the Southwest.